sheinhtetsai99/oct-tf-idf-legacy/README.md

 1. Create a S3 bucket on AWS - https://aws.amazon.com/console/

-1. Create create folders and upload files according to requirement
+1. Create create folders and upload files according to requirement on S3

-1. Create object store secret
+1. Create object store secret on postman with body as below
     ```sh
     {
         "name": "xxx", # change name accordingly